Northern Niger, Niger: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D, E and F. It's important that you find the necessary type.
-Many adapters currently being sold are just plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C, D, E and F. Take care to get the correct type.
+The vast majority of adapters currently being sold are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

 What to wear/what to pack: